hiromoo/aisp_protocol/README_en.md

 # AISP - AI Semantic Protocol

-AISP (AI Semantic Protocol) is a semantically structured intermediate language designed collaboratively by humans and AI.
+AISP (AI Semantic Protocol) is a unified, JSON-based protocol for describing both frontend UI and backend logic in a single file.
-It defines application UI, state, user interaction, and behavior in a structured JSON format, enabling both interpretation and generation by AI systems.
+It is designed for both human and AI consumption, supporting code generation, validation, and transformation.

 ## Features